brightbrightgreat/guidelines/wordpress/readme.md

 When using ACF Pro to retrieve an image, please configure the field to return only the ID rather than the entire image object.
 This is less resource-intensive.

 Make use of the [ACF Clone](https://www.advancedcustomfields.com/resources/clone/) field functionality to make reusable components.

+ACF Pro automatically generates a cache of its group and field structure located in `thetheme/acf-json`.
+Please download and commit these files with the rest of your project.

 ## Custom Post Types & Taxonomy
 Do not use plugins for custom post types and custom taxonomies, instead code them manually using [`register_post_type()`](https://codex.wordpress.org/Function_Reference/register_post_type)  and [`register_taxonomy()`](https://codex.wordpress.org/Function_Reference/register_taxonomy)

 ## Forms
 Do not use Gravity Forms.
-We prefer Formidable Forms for security reasons.
+We prefer [Formidable Forms](https://wordpress.org/plugins/formidable/) for security reasons.

+### Contact Forms
+1. Copies of submissions should be saved to the database and traversable via `wp-admin`.
+This provides a fallback in the event of email delivery issues.
+2. The visitor's email address should not be used as the "From" address on the generated email.
+Certain mailserver configurations prohibit "spoofing", which could cause such messages to fail.
+Note: this does not apply to the "Reply-To" mail header.
+3. If functionality requires a custom form handler, all data must be properly sanitized and passed to [wp_mail()](https://developer.wordpress.org/reference/functions/wp_mail/) or [common_mail()](https://github.com/Blobfolio/blob-common/blob/master/blob-common/docs/EMAIL.md#common_mail) for sending plain text or HTML mail respectively.

 ## Debugging
 There will be a debug log on the staging site.
-Keep an eye on the debug log and address any notices and warnings you control.
+Keep an eye on the debug log and address any notices and warnings generated by your code.

 Plugins can also generate items in the log.
-We do not expect you to fix problems in plugin code.
+We do not expect you to fix problems in third-party code.
 However, if a plugin is generating an excessive amount, its use should be reconsidered.

+## Miscellaneous
+WordPress functions and features should be leveraged wherever possible:
+1. Link URLs should never be hardcoded; use [get_permalink()](https://developer.wordpress.org/reference/functions/get_permalink/) (or a similar function specific to the page type) to fetch the correct URL;
+2. The front-facing site should never link directly to a PHP script; use the [Rewrite API](https://codex.wordpress.org/Rewrite_API/add_rewrite_rule), [AJAX hooks](https://codex.wordpress.org/AJAX_in_Plugins), or bind the functionality to a specific page or post template.
+3. Use [WP_Query](https://codex.wordpress.org/Class_Reference/WP_Query) and similar functions for retrieving content; if functionality is so specific as to require direct interaction with the database, please contact [josh@brightbrightgreat.com](mailto:josh@brightbrightgreat.com).

 ## Help